ahmetbekcan/CASY/README.md

 - **Python 3.x**
 - Required libraries listed in `requirements.txt`

-Install dependencies using:

-pip install -r requirements.txt

 ## 🚀 How to Run the Project

+Install dependencies and run the app using the following commands:

 1. Install the required libraries:
    pip install -r requirements.txt